cloudwego/kitex-benchmark/README.md

 This project shows several simple uses of [kitex][kitex] and provides several comparison projects.

-Due to the differences in the protocols and transmission modes used by different frameworks, it's difficult to bench them all under the same baseline. [kitex][kitex] gives several simple combinations for reference.
+Due to the differences in the protocols and transmission modes used by different frameworks, it's difficult to benchmark them all under the same baseline. [kitex][kitex] gives several simple combinations for reference.

 1. [kitex][kitex]:
 	- Multi-protocol: [thrift][thrift] (recommended), [protobuf][protobuf]